 free-spirited nudity and surreal landscapes define kate bellm’s imagery

-Intimate and iridescent, raw and romantic, we’d expect nothing less from the British photographer
+Intimate and iridescent, raw and romantic, we’d expect nothing less for the British photographer’s first solo show.

-Opening at LAMB ARTS on 23 November, the exhibition comprises an eclectic mix of archival and new photographs, and a series of sketches and notebooks.
-NIGHT SKY RISING offers an intensely wild insight into Kate’s world; a world full of imagination, colour and nudes.
+Opening at LAMB ARTS on November 23, the exhibition comprises an eclectic mix of archival and new photographs and a series of sketches and notebooks.
+NIGHT SKY RISING offers an intensely wild insight into Kate’s world: a world full of imagination, color, and nudes.